By John A. Davis

 Renato Tagiuri’s concepts and deep insights are what make his work so highly influential.
 Tagiuri and Bruner’s article, “The Perception of People” (Handbook of Social Psychology, 1954), was a pivotal article in its time and is still considered a must-read classic.
 Tagiuri’s Harvard Business School technical notes, containing pithy, wise advice to executives on performance conversations, dealing with unsatisfactory performance, developing mission statements, and on many other key topics, are still used to great effect in Harvard classrooms.
 His article with Davis, “Bivalent Attributes of the Family Firm” (Family Business Review, 1996), introduced the Three-Circle Model, which is the organizing framework for the family business field.
 Renato Tagiuri’s scholarship has influenced countless minds and has shaped academic fields.

 It is entirely fair to say that Professor Tagiuri has been blessed with a great mind that he uses relentlessly to explain complicated, indeed messy, problems involving people, relationships and organizations.
 He then provides orderly, constructive approaches to managing these challenges.
 His ability to do this so fluidly has much to do with the fact that he deeply understands human psychology, and tackles problems like an exacting engineer.
 Not surprisingly, Tagiuri’s social and intellectual journey in life has shaped his abilities.

-This tribute was written in 2010.
+This tribute was originally written in 2010 and adapted in 2019.
 Sadly, Professor Renato Tagiuri passed away in 2011 at the age of 91.